 Sometimes, Samsung’s security feature might block the installation of custom firmware and throw the following error on the Download Mode screen of your Samsung Galaxy device.

 Please get the approval to use factory binary (pit)

 To fix this, you can flash the PIT (Partition Information Table) file for your device along with the Samsung combination file in Odin.
 If you don’t know how to get the correct PIT file, read my tutorial describing the steps to extract Samsung PIT from firmware.

 Please keep in mind that if you install the PIT file, you’ll have to check the Re-partition option under the Options tab in Odin as well.
 Moreover, you’ll need to add the PIT file in Odin by clicking the Pit tab in Odin.
-If the Samsung combination file doesn’t help you to remove the FRP lock, you should also try the NAND Erase method using Odin.
+If the Samsung combination file doesn’t help you to remove the FRP lock, you should also try the latest version of the SamFW FRP Removal Tool.